interrogator/corpkit/doc_features.md

 2. Merging every result aside from *be* and *have* as *Other processes*
 3. Plotting the three remaining results as a line chart, with *fivethirtyeight* style.

+#### Coreference resolution

+Unlike other corpus linguistic tools, *corpkit* makes it possible to search for words alongside their coreferents.
+In a text that looks like this:

+    Here's my iguana.
+She loves company!

+You may want to automatically determine that it is the iguana who loves company.
+By parsing the texts with the `Referent tracking` option, and by switching on `Count coreferents` during interrogation, you could search for `iguana`, returning `governor lemma`, and get `love` in the results!

 #### Dedicated visualisation tools

 *corpkit* leverages *pandas*, *matplotlib* and *TeX* to generate high-quality visualisations of linguistic data.
 You can choose colourmaps, plot types, styles, labels, and much more.
 Every visualisation shown on this site was made with *corpkit*.
 That said, you can also export your data easily to CSV files, which can be loaded painlessly into Excel.